evkx/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 The high-capacity battery has a gross capacity of 85.0 kWh and a net usable capacity of 90.0 kWh, providing a -5.0 kWh buffer (-5.9%) for battery protection.
 Operating at a nominal voltage of 700 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.

-The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 700 km (435 miles). he energy consumption is 12.9 kWh/100 km based on the CLTC standard test.
+The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 700 km (435 miles).
+The energy consumption is 12.9 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 126 kW.
-Charging from 0% to 100% takes approximately 75 minutes, while a more typical scenario from 10% to 80% takes 41 minutes with an average charging speed of 91 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 44%.
-This results in an effective charging speed, including time lost, of 86 kW, with each charging session taking about 27 minutes and 2 seconds.
+Charging from 0% to 100% takes approximately 58 minutes, while a more typical scenario from 10% to 80% takes 32 minutes with an average charging speed of 119 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 71%.
+This results in an effective charging speed, including time lost, of 107 kW, with each charging session taking about 35 minutes and 28 seconds.

 ### 60kWh

 The high-capacity battery has a gross capacity of 60.6 kWh and a net usable capacity of 59.0 kWh, providing a 1.6 kWh buffer (2.6%) for battery protection.
 Operating at a nominal voltage of 700 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.

-The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 501 km (311 miles). he energy consumption is 12.9 kWh/100 km based on the CLTC standard test.
+The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 501 km (311 miles).
+The energy consumption is 12.9 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 140 kW.
 Charging from 0% to 100% takes approximately 54 minutes, while a more typical scenario from 10% to 80% takes 28 minutes with an average charging speed of 87 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 75%.
 This results in an effective charging speed, including time lost, of 75 kW, with each charging session taking about 32 minutes and 13 seconds.